opencast/opencast/docs/guides/admin/docs/configuration/episode-id-roles.md

 ACLs.
 You can achieve this by calling the /index/rebuild/AssetManager/ACL endpoint AFTER enabling this feature in the aforementioned configuration files.
 The endpoint will reindex only event ACLs.

+In case that you have custom actions configured, this will only work for the actions that were configured during the reindex of the Elasticsearch Index.
+If you later add custom actions, you will have to reindex again.